dannyperichlara/orobaschess/README.md

 2. Depth is important only if we are counting moves.
 So, a deep analysis must be made only in case of tactic moves (ie. checks, captures, promotions, pinning moves, erratic moves from the opponent, etc.).
 3. Human analysis of chess positions is mostly based on the recognition of patterns.
 The next step in Orobas is to capture the sense of intuitiveness by adding an extra layer of analysis based on pattern recognition using machine learning.

-With Orobas I'm not looking for playing better than other chess engines; not even to play better than humans.
-The main goal of Orobas is to play LIKE humans do; this doesn't mean blunder by randomness once in a while; this means that if the engine eventually make mistakes, they emerge from the analysis the same way that mistakes emerge from the human thinking process, and not by programming it.
+With Orobas I'm not trying to create an AI that plays better than other chess engines nor even better than humans.
+The main goal of Orobas is to play LIKE humans do; this doesn't mean blunder by randomness once in a while; this means that if the engine eventually make mistakes, it's because they emerge from the analysis, the same way that mistakes emerge from the human thinking process, and not by programming it.

 The main goal is to achieve the maximum ELO at the least depth possible.
 The opposite of what AIs like Stockfish, Komodo or Alpha Zero do.
 Betters moves; not more moves.